 Introduction - "The Whoame Harras"

-With many thanks to those individuals and organisations who gave kind permissions to reproduce excerpts or s“Lots of the villages had Harvest Homes, but Chew Stoke’s was known to be the ‘Best in the West’!”
+With many thanks to those individuals and organisations who gave kind permissions to reproduce excerpts or share their stories.
+“Lots of the villages had Harvest Homes, but Chew Stoke’s was known to be the ‘Best in the West’!”

 The first known recorded mention of the Harvest Home celebrations in Chew Stoke appeared in the (Primary) School records of September 1897, but the event most probably dates back centuries.